 How To Fix Sticky Spray Paint?

-1. Use A Hairdryer
+1. Use a Hairdryer

 Since the coating is sticky because it isn’t drying, exposing it t to heat from a hairdryer will increase the rate of evaporation so it can dry faster.
-If you don’t have a hairdryer, you can use a heater, or a radiator, or increase the room temperature using the thermostat.

 - A clean rag